 Communications with shareholders are mailed to the registered address held on the share register.
-In the event of a change of address or other amendment, this should be notified to Future Generations VCT's Registrar, Computershare, under the signature of the registered holder or via the Computershare Investor Centre at: www-uk.computershare.com/ investor/.
-Computershare's contact details are provided on page 70.
+In the event of a change of address or other amendment, this should be notified to Future Generations VCT's registrar, Computershare, under the signature of the registered holder or via the Computershare Investor Centre at: www-uk.computershare.com/investor/.
+Computershare's contact details are provided on the inside back cover.